Second Fig

 Summary of Second Fig

-• “Second Fig” As a Representative of Confidence and Hope: The poet starts the poem with safety that is the hallmark of patriarchal structure and the first requisite of building a strong house.
-The full line demonstrates her understanding not only of patriarchy but also of its preference for building a strong house on the rocks.
+• “Second Fig” As a Representative of Confidence and Hope: The poet mentions about safety that is the hallmark of patriarchal structure and the first requisite of building a strong house.
+Through this line, she not only exhibits her grasp of patriarchy but also her recognition of its inclination towards constructing a mighty stronghold on stable foundations.
 Yet, she does not find beauty in those houses.
 Her argument is quite implicit that where there is strength, beauty is missing.
 The very next line shows her preference.
 She loves beauty and beauty has a transient nature.
 Therefore, she is satisfied with her “shining palace,” which is built on the sand.
-She knows that it is built on the sand and that it is temporary.
+She is aware that the structure is constructed on the sand and understands that it is only temporary.
 Yet, she invites others to come and see the beauty of her palace.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Safe upon the solid rock the ugly houses stand” and the sound of /a/ in “Come and see my shining palace built upon the sand!.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /o/ in “Safe upon the solid rock the ugly houses stand” and the sound of /ai/ and /a/ in “Come and see my shining palace built upon the sand!”.

-2. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /n/ “Come and see my shining palace built upon the sand!” and the sound of /s/ and /d/ in “Safe upon the solid rock the ugly houses stand.”
+2. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /s/ and /n/ “Come and see my shining palace built upon the sand!” and the sound of /s/ and /l/ in “Safe upon the solid rock the ugly houses stand”.

 3. Connotation: The poem shows the use of connotations through the rock, house, palace, and sand.
 They evince patriarchy and its preference for strength and femininity and its preference for beauty.

-4. Exclamation: The use of exclamation marks is clear from the second line such as “Come and see my shining palace built upon the sand!”
-Its impacts on beauty are clear that the poet is very excited when saying this.
+4. Exclamation: The use of exclamation marks is clear from the second line, such as “Come and see my shining palace built upon the sand!”
+Its affects on beauty are clear that the poet is very excited when saying this.

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.